FROM THE CHAIRMAN OF THE BOARD

 Aurora created a new program in 2019 called Aurora Impact.
 A program whose primary focus is to inspire and empower young entrepreneurs.
 Within Aurora’s office, there is a space where entrepreneurs and small companies have access to excellent facilities, a creative environment, mentors, a place to network, and other things that will help them grow and work towards their business ideas and goals.

-Aurora also set up an advisory committee in 2020 to assist Aurora in formulating new courses and assessing the applicants of the pre-accelerator program.
+Aurora also set up an advisory committee in 2020 to assist Aurora in formulating new courses and assessing the applicants for the pre-accelerator program.
+The advisory committee’s work continued and was strengthened throughout the year 2021.

 2 Funded projects